glimpse-project/glimpse-training-data/README.md

 mocap files tracked within `mocap/index.json`, whereby it's possible to pre-load a subset of the data by specifying a `--start` and `--end` index.
-*(Blacklisted files within the given range will be automatically skipped over)*
+*(Blacklisted files within the given range will be automatically skipped over)* If no `--start` and `--end` range is given then the default behaviour will be to preload all mocap sequences.

 A small number of motion capture files can be pre-loaded as follows: